xArm-Developer/xArm-Python-SDK/README.md

     - 240: `set_tgpio_modbus_timeout(..., is_transparent_transmission=True)`
     - 241: `getset_tgpio_modbus_data(..., is_transparent_transmission=True)`
   - Modified the centroid unit of the `ft_sensor_iden_load` and `ft_sensor_cali_load` interfaces to millimeters (originally meters)

-- > ### 1.10.0
-  - Use monotonic time
-  - Fix several bugs

-- > ### 1.9.10
-  - Support Lite6 Model
-  - Fix several bugs

-- > ### 1.9.0
-  - Support friction parameter identification interface
-  - Support relative motion
-  - Support xarm6-type11 firmware
-  - Repair time-consuming interface (identification) failure due to heartbeat mechanism
-  - Fix several bugs

-- > ### 1.8.4
-  - Support the Six-axis Force Torque Sensor (not a third party)
-  - Add threads to handle callbacks
-  - Modify the reporting processing logic and optimize the processing of sticky packets
-  - Fixed frequent switching of the pause state causing the program to hang
-  - Fix the program hangs when setting the mechanical claw position in speed mode
-  - Fix relative movement in unsynchronized position

-- > ### 1.8.0

-  - Support for blocky code conversion and operation of xArmStudio-1.8.0
-  - The Velocity interface supports the duration parameter (requires firmware 1.8.0 or higher)
-  - Added identification interface (current identification and torque identification) (requires firmware 1.8.0 or higher)
-  - Support linear track interface (requires firmware 1.8.0 or higher)
-  - Support calling some studio APIs

 - >### [More](ReleaseNotes.md)